Teensy 4.1

 Raw Processing Speed

 The Teensy Audio Library is the reason many audio engineers choose this board.
-It provides a visual drag-and-drop audio design tool with 100+ processing blocks: oscillators, filters, mixers, delays, FFT analysis, and effects.
-The 600MHz M7 handles complex audio chains in real-time at 44.1kHz.
+It provides a visual drag-and-drop Audio System Design Tool — a browser-based GUI where you wire together 100+ processing blocks: oscillators, filters, mixers, delays, FFT analysis, envelope followers, and effects.
+Click export and it generates Arduino-compatible C++ code.
+The 600MHz M7 handles complex audio chains in real-time at 44.1kHz with CPU headroom to spare — typical audio projects use 5-15% of available processing power, leaving room for polyphony and effects stacking.

 Full Specifications